wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 # Detailed Design

-The overview section described an abstract view of how the Token Bridge, core bridge, and Guardians interact.
+The overview section described an abstract view of how the Token Bridge, Core Bridge, and Guardians interact.
 However, different blockchain environments operate heterogeneously.
 For example, the EVM provides strict logs in the form of message receipts that can easily be verified.
 In contrast, Sui and Solana do not provide the same degree of introspection on historical account states.
-As a result, the Transfer Verifier must be implemented in an ad-hoc way using the state and tooling available to particular chains.
+As a result, a Transfer Verifier must be implemented in an ad-hoc way using the state and tooling available to particular chains.
 RPC providers for different blockchains may prune state aggressively which provides another limitation on the degree of confidence.

 ## Types of Implementations
-Broadly, the Transfer Verifier for a chain can be thought of as "strict" or "heuristic" based on whether or not historical account data is easily accessible.
+Broadly, a Transfer Verifier for a chain can be thought of as "strict" or "heuristic" based on whether or not historical account data is easily accessible.
 For "strict" implementations, the Guardian could drop the message publication completely as it is guaranteed to be fraudulent.
 For "heuristic" implementations, the Guardian could choose to delay the transfer, allowing time for the transaction to be manually triaged.